So you understand how to cross stitch, but now you want to make your own patterns?

 - I have a pixel image – If you have a pixel image in hand, you have a few options, but you need to make sure your image is right first.

 With a photo you have a load of quick, easy options to making a pattern.
 However, all of them require you to have the image on your PC.
 If you’ve already got this, skip the next paragraph.

-You’re ready, image in hand, ready to make a pattern, so what’s the hold up?
+You’re ready, the image in hand, ready to make a pattern, so what’s the hold-up?

-The next choice is the amount of colours.
+The next choice is the number of colors.
 I would always suggest using as many colors as you can with a photo, but if you want to make it easier you can lower the color count.
-What I would say is the detail will be reduced with less colors.
+What I would say is the detail will be reduced with fewer colors.

 Finally, you may have options about names, color palettes, and authors.

-The software will then create the pattern for you.
+The software will then create a pattern for you.
 You can start stitching with this straight away, but if you want, you can also edit the pattern to your needs.

-Don’t like a color?
+Don’t you like the color?
 Swap it out for a different one.